 Can you predict the competitive success of CrossFit athletes based on the measurement of lean body mass ratios and forced expiratory volume?
 OPEX Head Coach Sam Smith sheds some light on his findings and research in the subject.

 Society places great stock in the art of measuring one’s future success.
 SAT, ACT scores and IQ tests are supposed to correlate with one’s ability to be successful in school.
 Logic holds that if you do well in one, you must do well in the other.
 While there’s nothing inherently wrong with these indirect measurements of success they are still an indirect method.
 The only way to validate these indirect measurements findings is to collect more relevant data.

-In regards to CrossFit, we at OPEX have been collecting our own data to develop specific indirect measurements of success in the Sport.
+We at OPEX have been collecting our own data to develop specific indirect measurements of success in the sport.
 One of these such measurements involves the usage of a InBody body composition machine.
 This machine uses 3 different pieces of information to drive accurate readings:

 These pieces of technology give out a reading that includes: intra and extra cellular water, lean body mass, upper and lower body amounts, total fat mass, dry mass, proportional lean mass, total weight, and gives the person their Basal Metabolic Rate.

 After collecting thousands of readings over the last 6 years, we’ve condensed our data into 100 readings from competitive level athletes in the sport (Games Athletes, Regional Athletes, and top 100 in the Open for both Male and Female).